 - Any other regulatory body or statutory authority

 Provided, on receipt of such application, Tribunal before passing any order under this provision shall give notice to such applicants or any other concerned person, and it shall consider the representation made by such applicants.
 And the accounts so revised after the order under this section shall be final and binding.

 Voluntary Revision or Restatement of the Director’s Report

 As per Section 131 of Companies Act 2013, financial statements and board’s report of the company is allowed to be restated on the application of board of directors, if they assume that financial statement doesn’t comply with the provisions of law.

-After approaching the Tribunal for revision of financial statements and after receipt of such orders of Tribunal, directors can revise any of the preceding three financial year’s board reports or financial statements.
+After approaching the Tribunal for revision of financial statements or account reopening and after receipt of such orders of Tribunal, directors can revise any of the preceding three financial year’s board reports or financial statements.